d2l-ai/d2l-en/chapter_appendix/jupyter.md

 # Using Jupyter

 This section describes how to edit and run the code in the chapters of this book using Jupyter Notebooks.
-Make sure you have Jupyter installed and downloaded the code as described in the [Installation](../chapter_prerequisite/install.md) section.
+Make sure you have Jupyter installed and downloaded the code as described in the [Installation](../chapter_install/install.md) section.
 If you want to know more about Jupyter see the excellent tutorial in the [Documentation](https://jupyter.readthedocs.io/en/latest/).

 ## Edit and Run the Code Locally

-Now we describe how to use Jupyter to edit and run code in the book locally.
 Suppose that the local path of code of the book is "xx/yy/d2l-en/".
 Change directory in the shell to this path (`cd xx/yy/d2l-en`) and run the command `jupyter notebook`.
-If your browser doesn't do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing code of the book, as shown in Figure 13.1.
+If your browser doesn't do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing code of the book, as shown in Figure 14.1.

 ![The folders containing the code in this book. ](../img/jupyter00.png)

 You can access the notebook files by clicking on the folder displayed on the webpage.
 They usually have the suffix `.ipynb`.
-For the sake of brevity, we create a temporary `test.ipynb` file, and the content displayed after you click it is as shown in Figure 13.2.
+For the sake of brevity, we create a temporary `test.ipynb` file, and the content displayed after you click it is as shown in Figure 14.2.
 This notebook includes a markdown cell and code cell.
 The content in the markdown cell includes "This is A Title" and "This is text".
 The code cell contains two lines of Python code.

 ![Markdown and code cells in the "text.ipynb" file. ](../img/jupyter01.png)

 Double click on the markdown cell, to enter edit mode.
-Add a new text string "Hello world." at the end of the cell, as shown in Figure 13.3.
+Add a new text string "Hello world." at the end of the cell, as shown in Figure 14.3.

 ![Edit the markdown cell. ](../img/jupyter02.png)

-As shown in Figure 13.4, click "Cell" $\rightarrow$ "Run Cells" in the menu bar to run the edited cell.
+As shown in Figure 14.4, click "Cell" $\rightarrow$ "Run Cells" in the menu bar to run the edited cell.

 ![Run the cell. ](../img/jupyter03.png)

-After running, the markdown cell is as shown in Figure 13.5.
+After running, the markdown cell is as shown in Figure 14.5.

 ![The markdown cell after editing. ](../img/jupyter04.png)

 Next, click on the code cell.
-Multiply the elements by 2 after the last line of code, as shown in Figure 13.6.
+Multiply the elements by 2 after the last line of code, as shown in Figure 14.6.

 ![Edit the code cell. ](../img/jupyter05.png)

-You can also run the cell with a shortcut ("Ctrl + Enter" by default) and obtain the output result from Figure 13.7.
+You can also run the cell with a shortcut ("Ctrl + Enter" by default) and obtain the output result from Figure 14.7.

 ![Run the code cell to obtain the output. ](../img/jupyter06.png)